qpdf/qpdf/manual/cli.rst

    This option controls whether qpdf keeps individual files open while merging.
-By default, qpdf keeps files open when merging unless more than 200 files are specified, in which case files are open as needed and closed when finished.
-The behavior of repeatedly opening and closing files may impose a large performance penalty with some file systems, especially networked file systems.
+By default, qpdf keeps files open when merging unless more than 200 files are specified, in which case files are opened as needed and closed when finished.
+Repeatedly opening and closing files may impose a large performance penalty with some file systems, especially networked file systems.
 If you know that you have a large enough open file limit and are suffering from